nostr-wine/filter-relay/README.md

 - wss://nos.lol
 - wss://relay.snort.social
 - wss://nostr1.current.fyi
-- wss://nostr.oxtr.dev
+- wss://nostr.oxtr.dev (Currently Down)
 - wss://relay.nostr.bg
 - wss://no.str.cr
 - wss://nostr.mom
 - wss://relay.plebstr.com
 - wss://offchain.pub
-- wss://nostr.bitcoiner.social
+- wss://nostr.bitcoiner.social (Currently Down)
 - wss://spore.ws
 - wss://nostr21.com

-Last updated: April 3, 2023
+Last updated: April 10, 2023

 We do not plan on adding paid relays.
 We like to think of those as their own little place that you can choose to be apart of or not individually.